Egypt's president says "time for change" in Syria

 However, Mursi said Egypt would not "export the revolution", words he has used before and that are seen as a bid to reassure Gulf Arab states worried about the rise of Islamists in Egypt who fear unrest could spread to their monarchies.

-(Additional reporting by Marwa Awad and Omar Fahmy; Writing by Edmund Blair; Editing by Michael Roddy)
+(Additional reporting by Marwa Awad, Ayman Samir and Omar Fahmy; Writing by Edmund Blair; Editing by Andrew Osborn)